Disability DocumentationDisability Services

 Accommodations cannot be implemented until the student contacts the Office of Disability Services (DS).

-Prior history of an accommodation in K-12 schooling or another college does not, in and of itself, warrant its continued provision.
-An Individualized Educational Plan (IEP) or a 504 Plan is not sufficient documentation of a disability.
+Prior history of an accommodation in K-12 schooling or another college does not, in and of itself, warrant its continued provision of services.

 The student must initiate requests for services and / or accommodations.
 The student and DS will determine accommodations collaboratively.